Reliable Agglomerative Clustering: Experiments

 In addition, we investigate the performance of different strategies on real datasets collected by a document processing corporation.
 The original dataset (called \emph{Real I}) contains the vectors of $675$ scanned documents each represented in a $4,096$ dimensional space.
 This dataset contains $56$ clusters which several of them have only one or few documents.
-Then, by removing the clusters with only one or two documents, we obtain a new dataset, called \emph{Real II}.
-Finally, we obtain \emph{Real III} by keeping the clusters that have at least $5$ documents.
-Thus, \\ 11) \emph{Real I}: The original real-world dataset which contains vectors of $675$ documents, grouped in $56$ clusters.\\ 12) \emph{Real II}: vectors of $634$ documents in $34$ clusters.\\ 13) \emph{Real III}: vectors of $592$ documents in $21$ clusters.
+Then, by removing the clusters with only one or two documents, we obtain a new dataset, called \emph{Real II} ($634$ documents) .
+Finally, we obtain \emph{Real III} by keeping the clusters that have at least $5$ documents ($592$ documents).